Agriculture Education

 • Farmers Work Plan

-After this week of training, farmers have to form farmers groups and establish a demonstration plot under the guidance of SOFDI.
+After this foundational training, farmers form themselves into groups and establish a demonstration plot under the guidance of SOFDI.
 They are given African Leafy Vegetables (ALVs) as starter seeds for their farms and demonstration plots.

 WE DO NOT “TOUCH AND GO” AS MANY NGOs DO.
 WE STAY WITH THE FARMERS AND ASSIST THEM FOR AS LONG AS THEY NEED US IN ORDER TO ENSURE A TRULY SUSTAINABLE IMPACT.